bluss/matrixmultiply/README.rst

 __ https://docs.rs/matrixmultiply/

-This crate uses the same macro/microkernel approach to matrix multiplication as the BLIS_ project.

 We presently provide a few good microkernels portable and for x86-64, and only one operation: the general matrix-matrix multiplication (“gemm”).

+This crate was inspired by the tmacro/microkernel approach to matrix multiplication that is used by the BLIS_ project.

 .. _BLIS: https://github.com/flame/blis